 - Perform some mobility and/or stretching of one of the following muscle groups (hip flexors, glutes, adductors, abductors, hip external rotators).
 I have some examples listed in the video listed above!

 - Re-test the exercise and see if you notice a decrease or absence of noise.
 If you do, there’s a good chance that particular muscle group you just mobilized is part of the problem.
 If you don’t, try a different muscle group and re-test.

 At the end of the day you’re essentially performing trial and error until you can identify one of the muscle groups responsible.
 Once you’ve done that, spend more time working on it and in turn you should see a much quieter hip!

 Work With A Pro

-At Stephen Fitness & Rehabilitation, we offer personal training and physiotherapy services specifically designed for individuals experiencing crepitus.
+At Stephen Fitness & Rehabilitation, we offer personal training and physiotherapy services specifically designed for individuals living in Oakville and London, Ontario experiencing crepitus.

 Our mission is to improve the strength, mobility and independence of each and every client in a friendly, empathetic, and non intimidating atmosphere.